 Alight HIPAA Business Associate Addendum

-Effective Date: February 2022
+Effective Date: March 2026

 This Business Associate Addendum (this “BAA”) is subject to the underlying services agreement between Alight (referred to herein as “Business Associate”) and Client (the “Services Agreement”).
 Client enters into this BAA on behalf of itself and its group health plan(s) (each such group health plan, a “Covered Entity” and, together with Client and Business Associate, each a “Party” and collectively the “Parties”).
-This BAA is intended to facilitate compliance with HIPAA Laws (as defined below) with respect to any PHI (as defined below) that Business Associate may create, receive, maintain or transmit in connection with the functions, activities and services that Business Associate performs for Client under the Services Agreement.
+This BAA is intended to facilitate compliance with HIPAA Laws (as defined below) with respect to any PHI (as defined below) that Business Associate may create, receive, maintain or transmit in connection with the services (“Services”) that Business Associate performs for Client under the Services Agreement.
 In consideration of the mutual covenants contained herein, and other valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the Parties agree as follows:

 Section 1.
 Definitions.